Jeunese/jeunese.github.io/docs/ux-writing.md

 ### Input fields and forms

 Input fields allow data to be entered into a form.
 Forms can collect various types of data, including text.
-Text fields, when selected, allow users to enter text.
-A text field can allow either a single line or multiple lines of text.
+Text input fields, when selected, allow users to enter text.
+A text input field can allow either a single line or multiple lines of text.

 Guidelines for input fields in forms include:

 - Clearly explain the purpose of the input field in the title.
-- Change the input type according to the data you're collecting, for example, separate long references numbers with a gap and limit the input to the exact length expected.
+- Change the input type according to the data you're collecting, for example, separate long references numbers into chunks separated by gaps or dashes and limit the input to the exact required length.
 - Use sentence case for both titles and fields.
 - Make the length of the input field proportional to the expected user input.
 - Don't write instructions in a basic text area other than help text.